elastisys/ck8s-cluster/README.md

 Create 4 S3 buckets, one for each of Harbor, Velero, Elasticsearch and Influxdb.

-Decide on a name for this environment, the cloud provider to use and add common environment variables:
+Decide on a name for this environment, the cloud provider to use and add environment variables to the `env.sh` file.
+More details on available variables and an example is available in `example-env.sh`.
+The minimum you will need is documented here:

 ```
 # Add these to env.sh